- Are you looking for another way to serve carrots?

-2. Are you looking for healthy ways to incorporate more vitamin rich foods into your weekly menu?
+- Are you looking for healthy ways to incorporate more vitamin-rich foods into your weekly menu?

-We are not sweetened vegetable "likers" here on the Ranch, we don't put marshmallows on sweet potatoes and we don't normally sugar carrots, we love the naturally sweet taste of a perfectly roasted veggie with just a minimal of seasonings.
+We are not sweetened vegetable “likers” here on the Ranch, we don’t usually put marshmallows on sweet potatoes.
+And we don’t normally sugar carrots, we love the naturally sweet taste of a perfectly roasted veggie with just a minimal of seasonings.

-Not that there is anything wrong with adding sweetener to a vegetable dish, go ahead and top those sweet potatoes with marshmallows and toss a little sugar on those carrots, we'll still love you!
+Not that there is anything wrong with adding sweetener to a vegetable dish.
+Sometimes we go ahead and top those sweet potatoes with marshmallows and toss a little sugar on those carrots.
+And like today we used a little honey balsamic glaze to season these Honey roasted carrots and parsnips.

-But we did add honey to this Carrot and Parsnip dish, it's offset by the balsamic vinegar, and together they come together to make a light glaze that's not too sweet and not too acidy.
+Garnish with sea salt, pepper, and parsley to taste.
+The sweetness of the honey in this Carrot and Parsnip dish is offset by the balsamic vinegar.
+And together they come together to make a light glaze that’s not too sweet and not too acidy.

 These little sticks can be served as a beautiful side dish for dinner parties, Thanksgiving dinner or on the side with burgers or hot dogs.
 It’s a versatile dish is visually similar to fries.